Mursi's Brotherhood may pay price for Egypt currency fall

 Signalling it no longer had enough reserves to defend the pound, the central bank on Sunday introduced a new system for selling dollars to preserve what foreign currency it has left.

-The reserves have fallen from $36 billion (22 billion pounds) on the eve of the uprising that swept away Mubarak to around $15 billion in November - barely enough to cover three months worth of imports into the country of 83 million people.
+The reserves have fallen from $36 billion on the eve of the uprising that swept away Mubarak to around $15 billion in November - barely enough to cover three months worth of imports into the country of 83 million people.

 The pound's fall and the accompanying inflation will complicate the task facing Mursi as he tries to revive an economy broken by two years of turmoil.